Deploy Odoo 19 on Ubuntu 24.04 with PostgreSQL, Nginx, and DeployHQ

 10. Backup Configuration

-Create backup script:
+Create the backup script:

 sudo nano /opt/odoo/backup.sh